noejon/noejon.com/src/content/future-posts/the-software-developer-interview-conundrum-part-2.md

 ### The interview process

-Noj: Before we dig into the meaty part of this interview, my first question for you: what are you looking for in the interview process?
+Noj: Before we dig into the meaty part of this interview, my first question for you, what are you looking for in the interview process?

 Jon: First let me tell you about a truth some might forget in dire times.
 Every candidate, match or not, is giving you their time, sometimes even some personal time.
-So respect the candidates time, by making the interview process as seamless as possible for them.
+So respect candidates' time, by making the interview process as seamless as possible for them.
 Make sure your interview process is a well oiled machine at every part of the process.

 Noj: How long should the whole process take?